France ~ Chateau de Chenonceau: Tour of the Ladies Chateau

 I took this photo of Laura in the upper window balcony because I thought she looked like a princess smiling down on her subjects.

 Chenonceau gets a thumbs up.
 I would definitely return to this elegant chateau and spend an entire day.
-We didn’t have time to take a boat ride on the Cher, which would have offered a terrific photo-op or see the wax figures displayed in period costuming.
+We didn’t have time to explore the maze, take a boat ride on the Cher, which would have offered a terrific photo-op or see the wax figures displayed in period costuming.
 The lunch area seemed lovely, and goodness, more time to stroll the grounds would have been appreciated.
-If ever possible, I would return at night when the chateau and grounds are illuminated.
+I suspect the grand illumination of the grounds during summer months is spectacular.